 Typically, the rules and regulations that govern interference with a neighbor's views are local.
 You can find them online on the website of the town or city where the land is located or at the city or town clerk's office.

-It’s helpful, also, to talk to your prospective neighbors early in the game, if you have any reason to think that what you want to build may offend or disturb them.
-You may find that they are less likely to oppose your plans if you give them a chance to see them first.
-In any event, it’s a wonderful opportunity to learn something about the people who might be your neighbors for some time to come.
+It's helpful also to talk to your prospective neighbors early in the game, if you have any reason to think that what you want to build could offend or disturb them.
+You might find that they are less likely to oppose your plans if you give them a chance to see them first.
+In any event, it's a wonderful opportunity to learn something about the people who might be your neighbors for some time to come.